 Whitsunday Island is one of the largest islands in the Whitsundays and is home to the pristine Whitehaven Beach, Hill Inlet Lookout and Betty's Beach.
 Pretty much, all of the island paradises that come to mind when thinking of the Whitsundays can be found on Whitsunday Island!
 Protected under the Whitsunday Island National Park rules and regulations, the island is an absolute untouched haven home to some of the purest silica sand in the world.
 Take a light walk up to Hill Inlet Lookout's viewing platforms to check out the swirling sands and turquoise water that make up a mosaic of breathtaking hues!
 Venture down around the corner to relax on Betty's Beach, a hidden gem away from the crowds.
 Most of our tours head on out to Whitsunday Island, so pack a hat and sense of adventure as you discover the wonders of the Whitsundays!

-The Whitsundays were named following a discovery voyage led Captain Cook back in 1770.
+The Whitsundays were named following a voyage led by Captain Cook back in 1770.
 He named the Whitsunday Passage as he passed through on what he believed to be Whitsunday (a celebrated European holiday at the time).
 Ironically enough, Captain Cook did not take into account the time difference and it was actually a Monday!
 Despite the error on his part, the naming of The Whitsundays prevailed.
 However, beneath these modern accounts lies rich Indigenous histories that are both precious and devasting.

 The traditional owners of the land are the Ngaro people, who thrived in harmony with the land and seas for thousands of years before British invasion.
 With an abundance of rich history and Dreamtime stories, the Indigenous past of the Whitsundays holds great knowledge for us to learn from in current times.
 We pay respect to the elders, past, present and emerging as we live, play and work on this land in which sovereignty has never been ceded.
 Head out to Hook Island to see the Ngaro Cultural Site, abundant with cultural information, Indigenous cave paintings and important learning opportunities.